 Being charged with a drug crime can be particularly stressful if you feel you have been wrongly charged or that there are additional circumstances that must be considered.
 The Law Offices of John D. Rogers is here to help you and mount your defense against the government’s case.
 We have a proven track record of success in determining the best way to resolve drug cases.
-Contact us today to speak with a reputable and experienced Newport Beach drug crimes attorney to discuss your options and guidance in the best way to move forward.
+Contact us today to speak with a reputable and experienced Newport Beach drug crimes attorney to discuss your options and the best way to move forward.

 We serve the following localities: Newport Beach, Costa Mesa, Huntington Beach, Seal Beach, Westminster, Garden Grove, Fountain Valley, Los Alamitos, Placentia, Irvine, Tustin, Laguna Beach, Laguna Niguel, Aliso Viejo, San Juan Capistrano, Dana Point, San Clemente, Mission Viejo, Rancho Santa Margarita, Villa Park, Yorba Linda, Anaheim, Orange, Brea, Buena Park, Chino Hills, Riverside, Corona, Indio, Palm Springs, Murrieta, Temecula, Ontario, Pomona, El Monte, Covina, Alhambra, San Marino, San Gabriel, San Dimas, Pasadena, Glendale, Burbank, Studio City, Hollywood, West Hollywood, Monterey Park, Huntington Park, Walnut, Diamond Bar, Beverly Hills, Encino, Sherman Oaks, Van Nuys, Malibu, Calabasas, Westlake Village, Ventura, Santa Clarita, Palmdale, Lancaster, San Fernando, Chatsworth, Northridge, Westwood, Santa Monica, Venice Beach, Marina del Rey, El Segundo, Manhattan Beach, Hermosa Beach, Redondo Beach, Torrance, Palos Verdes, Long Beach, Lakewood, Bellflower, Norwalk, Downey, Compton, Whittier, Inglewood, Culver City, Baldwin Hills, Silver Lake.